JUCILY117/Academic-Record-Manager/README.md

 Class Manager uses the multi-user concept of Django where student and teacher are different types of user and have different functionalities.
 Also adding features like notice, messages, Assignment, adding students to the class etc. requires a lot of Django concepts.
 Projects like Class Manager is a great choice to practice your Django skills and test yourself.

+Teachers can see all the messages written by students in Inbox.
+ User can search any student through search option at the top of the student list page.
+Same goes for teachers list.